peterlaurin/group_2/README.md

 make_js_plots_final.py: takes html for plots and extracts the javascript from them, writes a javascript file with each plot as a function, changes the div ids of the plots to match div ids from website.html

 java_functions_final.js: includes helper javascript functions for the website.html, including every plot as a javascript fuction

+plots.txt: the names of the files in pyplot_htmls_final

 nature_crawler.py: a python script that crawls Nature journals and extracts authors and authorship information